Alena0704/jo-bench/README.md

 If you want to use python scripts you should install libraries:
     pandas, numpy, plotly, re, os, glob, argparse, math.
     Sorry, more information will be presented lately.

+files for sr_plan testing:
+    job_create - is the same file as previous jo-create, only used for sr_plan testing. job-sr_plan - contains scripts with two stages: registrate and freeze queries before measuring time planning and executes query. job-sr_plan_invalidate - invalidate or replaning plans for queries with extra stages. regitser_template - it is the different way for testing sr_plan: we try to register query template and freeze it by it's identifiers. job-sr_plan_after_registrated - script for testing sr_plan after having registrated its templates. test1.sql - prepared sql scripts for registrated query templates.